drhsqlite/pikchr/doc/differences.md

 dot "  dot" ljust
 ~~~

-Additional object types may be added in subsequence versions of Pikchr.
+Additional object types may be added in subsequent versions of Pikchr.

 ## Units Other Than Inches